Xexr/wisdom/README.md

 - It’s possible that a not so smart person, who can communicate well, can do much better than a super smart person who can’t communicate well.
 That is good news because it is much easier to improve your communication skills than your intelligence. [^first]

 - When introduced to someone make eye contact and count to 4.
 You’ll both remember each other. [^first]

+- Being able to listen well is a superpower.
+While listening to someone you love keep asking them “Is there more?”, until there is no more. [^second]

+- Rule of 3 in conversation.
+To get to the real reason, ask a person to go deeper than what they just said.
+Then again, and once more.
+The third time’s answer is close to the truth. [^second]

+- Everyone is shy.
+Other people are waiting for you to introduce yourself to them, they are waiting for you to send them an email, they are waiting for you to ask them on a date.
+Go ahead. [^second]

+- Don’t take it personally when someone turns you down.
+Assume they are like you: busy, occupied, distracted.
+Try again later.
+It’s amazing how often a second try works. [^second]

+- Don’t say anything about someone in email you would not be comfortable saying to them directly, because eventually they will read it. [^second]

+- How to apologize: Quickly, specifically, sincerely. [^second]

 ### Quality of Life